Table Of Contents

 A more general definition of GACS processes is given in [10, Sec.
 2.2.2] by considering the almost-periodicity property in a generalized sense [10, Sec.
 1.2].

 In [6], it is shown that continuous-time GACS signals do not have a discrete-time counterpart.
 That is, discrete-time GACS signals do not exist.
 In addition, the discrete time signal obtained by uniformly sampling a continuous-time GACS signal is a discrete-time ACS signal.
-Also, starting from the sampled ACS signal, the GACS or ACS nature of the underlying continuous-time signal can only be conjectured, provided that the analysis parameters such as sampling period, padding factor, and data-record length are properly chosen.
+Also, starting from the sampled ACS signal, the GACS or ACS nature of the underlying continuous-time signal can only be conjectured, provided that the analysis parameters such as sampling period, zero-padding factor, and data-record length are properly chosen.

 In the case of a Doppler channel with transmitter and receiver having constant relative radial acceleration, the transmitted signal experiences a quadratically time-variant delay.
 If the narrow-band condition [10, Sec.
 7.5] is satisfied, the received signal y(t) is a chirp-modulated version of the transmitted signal x(t).
 Consequently, if the transmitted signal is ACS, the received signal is GACS with lag-dependent cycle frequencies that are linear functions of the lag parameter \tau with common slope equal to the chirp rate [8], [10, Sec.
 7.8].